Carmol/todos/README.md

-t - A Wrapper and Frontend around todo.sh
+todo.pl - A Wrapper and Frontend around todo.sh
 ================

 Calls todo.sh where it is installed ($TODO_DIR).